mackerell-lab/pyGCMC/README.md

   -o file.txt, --out-file file.txt
                         The output file for GCMC
   -u muex1,muex2,..., --fragmuex muex1,muex2,...
-                        The value of fragment muex(splice by , with no space), if the first value is negative, then follow the -u or --fragmuex without space
+                        The value of solute muex(splice by , with no space), if the first value is negative, then follow the -u or --fragmuex without space
   -f conf1,conf2,... or conf, --fragconf conf1,conf2,... or conf
-                        The value of fragment conf(splice by , with no space).
-Or only one value for all fragments -n mcsteps, --mcsteps mcsteps
+                        The value of solute conf(splice by , with no space).
+Or only one value for all solutes -n mcsteps, --mcsteps mcsteps
                         The number of MC steps
   -m mctime1,mctime2,..., --mctime mctime1,mctime2,...
-                        The mctime of Fragments(splice by , with no space) -c conc1,conc2,..., --fragconc conc1,conc2,...
+                        The mctime of solutes(splice by , with no space) -c conc1,conc2,..., --fragconc conc1,conc2,...
-                        The value of fragment concentration(splice by , with no space) -y cavity_bias_dx, --cavitybias-dx cavity_bias_dx
+                        The value of solute concentration(splice by , with no space) -y cavity_bias_dx, --cavitybias-dx cavity_bias_dx
                         The value of cavity bias dx(if dx <= 0, then no cavity bias) -e seed, --seed seed  The seed of random number
-  -P, --PME             Enable PME(Default: Disable) -w, --show-info       Show the information of fragments
+  -P, --PME             Enable PME(Default: Disable) -w, --show-info       Show the information of solutes

   ```